 A note from Cleveland Clinic

-The membranous urethra is the middle section of the urethra in people designated male at birth.
+The membranous urethra is the middle section of the urethra in males.
 It carries urine and semen out of your body.
 Muscles around this part of the urethra help you hold in your urine.
 Infections, injuries, swelling and other conditions can affect the membranous urethra.
-Talk to your doctor right away if you have any problems with urination, such as pain or urine blockages.
+Talk to your doctor right away if you have any problems with urination, like pain or urine blockages.

 Advertisement